tribalfs/sesl-androidx/README.md

 ## Usage
 To use these libraries in your project, set compileSdk to at least 34 and use Java 8 or higher.
 Then:
 #### 1. Depending on your app's setup, add the following either to _allprojects_ section of the project-level _build.gradle(.kts)_ or to the _dependencyResolutionManagement_ section of _settings.gradle(.kts)_.
 This will authenticate to the GitHub Packages registry using a _personal access token_ with at least `read:packages` scope.
-If you don’t have a personal access token yet, you can [generate your access token](https://github.com/settings/tokens/new) one.
+If you don’t have a personal access token yet, you can [generate one](https://github.com/settings/tokens/new).
 ```
 repositories {
     maven {